daniill5738/sep10-freedom-project/prep/content.md

 Topic: **Business**

 ## Overview/Introduction/Context
 In the business industry, we see lots of people use many types of technology to make money and meet their goals.
-There are key technologies that are commonly used worldwide, such as computers as it lets people store and organize signifcant information, and use programs to make their work a lot faster.
-Additionally, mobile devices are also really good because they let peopler communicate with each other and check up on them if they need help.
+There are key technologies that are commonly used worldwide, such as computers as it lets people store and organize significant information, and use programs to make their work a lot faster.
+Additionally, mobile devices are also really good because they let people communicate with each other and check up on them if they need help.

 * Computers and Mobile Devices play a huge role in how businesses work today, but there are still other technologies out there that have so much potential into making a business successful and not just computers or mobile devices.